 You're all set

-Once we have all the bits and pieces above done, and a few extra that we need to do along the way, we're ready to book a training session.
-The session is about an hour and by the end or it you will have created and sent out a mailing to your local group.
+You should now be ready to book in the training session, which is about an hour and by the end of it you will have created and sent out a mailing to your group.